 During our years in the San Diego appliance repair industry, we noticed one common problem people had: dirty dryer vents & air ducts.
 Hence, the need for cleaning and repair must be done.

-The rate of household fires caused by clogged dryer vents was incredibly concerning to us, so we came up with a step by step process that solves this important problem and will clean and repair dryers and vents until it is running like new again.
+The rate of household fires caused by clogged dryer vents was incredibly concerning to us, so we made this our top priority and came up with a step-by-step process that solves this important problem and will clean and repair dryers and vents until it is running like new again.

-Learning the ins and outs of clothes dryers and how they work, we found an efficient cleaning method that targets both the dryer air ducts and vents.
+It takes years of practice in the vent cleaning business to know the ins and outs of clothes dryers and how they work.
+Our appliance repair San Diego team found an efficient cleaning method that targets both the dryer air ducts and vents.
 Everything is done on the spot, on the same day, for one fee.
 We can clean, repair, and replace the parts of various dryer and vent brands, such as Amana, Bosch, Electrolux, Frigidaire, GE, Hotpoint, Kenmore, KitchenAid, LG, Maytag, Samsung, SpeedQueen, and Whirlpool.

-We offer professional and quality dryer ventilation service in every single job that we tackle.
-Our customers are important to us and we want the job to be a pleasant and memorable experience for you.
+We offer affordable, professional, and quality dryer repair and dryer ventilation service, ensuring that filters are properly installed and maintained in every job that we tackle.
+Our customers are important to us, and we want to provide a pleasant and memorable experience for you,

 - Dryer vent installation

 - Dryer vent repair